adamstephensun/CC_AR_Headset/README.md

 # AR Headset R&D - Adam Stephenson
-## In collaboration with Ben Fredericks for Choosing Children, an immersive theatre performance!
+## In collaboration with Ben Fredericks for Choosing Children, an immersive theatre performance

+## How to use
+Download and launch the Unity project using Unity 2022.2.0b5.
+Open the "Headset_main" scene.
+Build onto a mobile device and place in the headset, center the device as much as possible in the slot.

 ![Headset](https://user-images.githubusercontent.com/33556576/223178299-0814afc4-1b9d-4872-8eeb-9cbfd044f0df.jpg)